guozonghao96/BeyondBoundingBox/README.md

 ![Framework](./docs/framework.pdf)

 ## Installation
 Thanks mmlab for re-implementating my code in [mmrotate](https://github.com/open-mmlab/mmrotate).

+Welcome to use it and cite my paper.

 My official implementation is as following:

 Detection framework is based on the [MMDetection v1.1.0](https://github.com/open-mmlab/mmdetection/tree/v1.1.0).

 Please refer to the **Installation** of MMDetection to complete the code environment.

 ## Dataset